 (i) An online bidding service is offered via RoseberysLive, thesaleroom.com and invaluable.com.
 In completing the bidder registration on these sites, the buyer is agreeing

 (ii) In the case where a debit or credit card has been used to register the buyer also agrees to authorise Roseberys, if they so wish, to charge the debit or credit card given in part or full payment, including all fees, for items successfully purchased in the auction via the online bidding platforms.

 (iii) Please note there is no additional surcharge for any lots purchased via RoseberysLive, whether live bidding or commission bidding.
-Any lots purchased via thesaleroom.com or invaluable.com will be subject to an additional 3% commission charge + VAT at the rate imposed on the hammer price.
+Any lots purchased via thesaleroom.com or invaluable.com will be subject to an additional 5% commission charge + VAT at the rate imposed on the hammer price.
+Any lots purchased via Drouot.com will be subject to an additional 3% commission charge + VAT at the rate imposed on the hammer price.